qut-cab302/prac01/README.md

 # Footy Score

+*Note that the FootyScore package has been excluded by default in the Git repository, to avoid this causing compilation to fail when you are completing the other exercises.
+Once you've implemented a working FootyScore class, right-click on the footyScore package in the project view, click 'Mark Directory as' -> 'Cancel Exclusion' to fix this.*

 This exercise will give you experience at developing a simple (concrete) _class_ in Java.
 In Australian Rules Football, teams earns _points_ by kicking _goals_, worth six points each, and _behinds_, worth one point each.
 Your job is to create `FootyScore.java` which keeps track of the score earned by a particular team.
 This class needs to:

 * declare a private data structure sufficient to keep track of the team's score;